Way of St David Pilgrimage, Pembrokeshire, Wales

 Walks and Excursions

-For five consecutive days we will walk around 20km (14 miles) on what Lonely Planet describes as the finest coast path in the world.
-Day one takes us from Llangwm to Gelliswick.
-Day two is from Gelliswick to St Anne's Head.
-Day three is from St Anne's Head to St Brides.
-Day four is from St Brides to Newgale and the last walking day is from Newgale to our destination at St Davids.
-We will see waves rolling in from Irish Sea, wide sandy beaches, ancient Celtic churches and holy wells.
+For five consecutive days we will walk around 20km (13 miles) on what Lonely Planet describes as the finest coast path in the world.
+Day one takes us from Llangwm to Gelliswick Bay near Milford Haven.
+Day two is from Gelliswick Bay to Marloes.
+Day three is from Marloes to Little Haven.
+Day four is from Little Haven to Solva and the last walking day is from Solva to our destination at St Davids via St Nons.
+We will see waves rolling in from the Irish Sea, wide sandy beaches and clifftops, ancient Celtic churches, Celtic crosses and holy wells.
+We will see some amazing wildlife such as gannets and oystercatchers and we may catch a glimpse of some Atlantic seals and choughs.
 We will walk and talk, sharing stories and meals.
 We will meditate to the rhythm of our footsteps, and the silence of the glorious surroundings will still our minds and capture our hearts with a spirituality that can only be experienced on pilgrimage.

-At 20km each day for five days, the walks are long by normal Journeying standards and should only be attempted if you are fit and are prepared for aching limbs and a maybe a few blisters too.
+At 20km each day for five days, the walks are long by normal Journeying standards and should only be attempted if you are fit and are prepared for aching limbs and sore feet.
 We would strongly recommend that you only come on this holiday if you have trained in advance and are physically capable of long distance walking.

 Although we will be going on five sequential linear walks, we'll be staying at a single location in a cozy self-catering cottage in the former fishing village of Llangwm.
 This enables us all to stay in one house together and we can leave our main bags there only having to carry a day bag with us on each stage of the pilgrimage.
 At the end of each day's walking we are transferred by car back to the cottage for an evening meal and time to discuss the day's experiences.
 The next morning we will be taken to the re-join the path where we left off the previous day.

-Please arrive during the afternoon of 13th July in time for a walk around the beautiful former fishing village of Llangwm at 4pm.
+Please arrive on Saturday between 2pm and 4pm in time for a walk around the beautiful former fishing village of Llangwm at 4pm.
 For people arriving by train the nearest station is Haverfordwest, the county town of Pembrokeshire.
-We'll be making a collection from the station at 2pm.
-If you're booking return tickets home, we'll be leaving by mid-morning on Friday 19th July.
+We'll be making a collection from the station to meet the 2:37pm.
+If you're booking return tickets home, we'll be leaving by mid-morning on the following Friday.
+For those arriving by car the post code is SA62 4HP and there is free car parking on the village green near the cottage.

 Iain Tweedale (07904 042976 email@example.com)